 When you can’t afford child support, it’s tempting to skip the payment.

 Even the U.S. State Department can get involved and deny you a passport.
-And if all this happens and yous till don’t pay, you can be held in contempt of court and sent to jail.
+And if all this happens and yous still don’t pay, you can be held in contempt of court (Cornell) and sent to jail.

 How to Modify Your Child Support Agreement